The school's Safeguarding leads are: Mrs B Nesbit, Mr T Hoyes, Miss J Hodby and Ms S Wells,

-We have policies and practices that focus on ensuring the health and well-being of the children, for example: risk assessments before every class trip, a regularly updated heath and safety policy and staff presence at the school entrance at the start and end of every day.
+We have policies and practices that focus on ensuring the health and well-being of the children, for example: risk assessments before every class trip, a regularly updated health and safety policy and staff presence at the school entrance at the start and end of every day.

 We have well-established ways of monitoring and responding to incidents of concern, for example: unexplained absences, difficult behaviour and significant changes in physical or emotional appearance.

 At St Francis Xavier we are clear that safeguarding is everybody’s business and we have a strong commitment to safeguard all our children ensuring their health, safety and well-being in all areas of our practice.

 We have clear procedures and key personnel in place to ensure safeguarding in all aspects of school life.

 All of our staff work together to ensure that:

 Teachers and all support staff in our school play a crucial role in helping to identify where there are welfare concerns, and indicators of possible abuse or neglect, at an early stage.
 St Francis Xavier is committed to referring those concerns via the Designated Safeguarding Lead (DSL) to the appropriate organisation, and, where appropriate, to ongoing action to meet those needs.
 It is vital that parents and carers understand the responsibility placed on the school and staff for child protection.

 In order to ensure that our children are adequately protected, we will ensure that: